-Passwords available in the Labs document under the Course Information tab on Moodle.
+Computational Lab.
+Labs are held synchronously online on Zoom on Fridays hourly from 8am to 4pm.
+See the Labs document under the Course Information tab on Moodle for details including Zoom Meeting IDs and passwords.
 Please only attend the lab sections you are signed up for.
 No credit is given otherwise.

 In the labs you will use computational tools in Python to solve linear algebra problems in real world applications in science and engineering.
 You will be working in small groups on a Python worksheet together.
-For students who never used Python before, we will have a Python tutorial in the first lab session.
+Though the first lab session is a Python tutorial, students are assumed to have prior experience in Python or be able to familiarize themselves quickly to Python.
 Please bring your own device to the lab sessions.